mom reading to preschool girl, tablet, orange sofa, plants, read alouds, preschool

 ● Vocabulary is directly related to school achievement.

-● The size of a child’s vocabulary in kindergarten predicts the ease in which he will not only learn to read, but also, and more importantly, whether he will be able to comprehend what he eventually reads.
+● The size of a child’s vocabulary in kindergarten predicts the ease with which he will learn to read and, more importantly, whether he will be able to comprehend what he eventually reads.

 ● Vocabulary helps children think and learn about the world.